parmentelat/r2lab-obsolete/new-cards/benchmark.md

 At first glance, and unless we establish that there is a real scientific value in the diversity, our preferences are

-1. fit42/same Atheros
+1. fit42/same Atheros plainPCI
-2. fit39/Intel board
+2. fit39/Intel miniPCI
-3. fit41/other Atheros
+3. fit41/other Atheros miniPCI

 Because the other Atheros was reported by UTH as exhibiting some glitches similar to the ones we've had during the painful initial deployment stage, even if much more occasionnally